 As part of its investment in research and development of low-emissions coal technologies, COAL21 has invested in two projects aimed at addressing the safety concerns associated with implementing technology for lowering greenhouse emissions from mine ventilation air.
 Both projects focus on the safety features that would be necessary in the duct work connecting the abatement technology to an operating mine.

 University of Newcastle Methane Reduction Project

-This project will produce a comprehensive summary of potential safety hazards and elimination options.
+This project has produced a comprehensive scientific assessment of potential safety hazards and elimination options.